it-jonjon/Duo-API-Playground/README.md

 # Duo-MSP-API-Playground

-The Duo MSP API Playground is a centralized workspace for managing and interacting with Duo client accounts through the power of the Duo API.
-This worskspace is equipped with a variety of ready-to-use API requests to help streamline a range of Duo tasks, such as account creation, application management, data retrieval, policy creation, log retrieval, and more.
+The Duo MSP API Playground is a centralized Postman workspace for managing and interacting with Duo client accounts through the power of the Duo API.
+It is equipped with a variety of ready-to-use API requests and collections to help streamline a range of Duo tasks, such as account creation, application management, data retrieval, policy creation, log retrieval, and more.
 You don't need to be an expert in Duo or APIs to make the most of this workspace.
-However, a basic understanding of technical concepts is beneficial.
+However, a basic understanding of Duo concepts is beneficial.
 If you encounter any uncertainties or wish to deepen your knowledge about specific API requests, parameters, rate limiting, etc., the Duo API documentation is your best resource.
 Our aim is to furnish partners with tools and resourcess to help enhance their Duo operations, and scale and expand their Duo usage.

 * [Admin API](https://duo.com/docs/adminapi)
 * [Accounts API](https://duo.com/docs/accountsapi)